RistoLibera/Kreddit/README.md

 ### Upon environment

 - You can log in as a human.
+- You can receive tips about your action.
 - You can switch between light mode and dark mode.
 - You can discuss on smartphone comfortably.
 - You can discuss on various browsers.